2.Visual flight rules

 Note 2: For AFIS aerodromes a non-precision instrument approach procedure can be published.

 184.108.40.206Aerodrome traffic zone (ATZ) is an airspace of defined dimensions established around an aerodrome for the protection of aerodrome traffic.
-In the C.R. it is set up around the uncontrolled aerodromes.

 Note: Below mentioned procedures are adequatly applied even during performance of flights on SLZ fields.